raspberrypilearning/getting-started-with-guis/worksheet.md

     my_cat = Picture(app, image="cat.gif")
     ```

-1. Press F5 to run iyour code.
+1. Press F5 to run your code.
 You should see your picture appear on the GUI.

     ![Display a picture](images/picture-gui.png)